slatedocs/slate/source/includes/_bulk_data.md

 #### Prepare Redshift Connection Security

-We need to whitelist our IP address for our default security group in order to connect to our Redshift DB.
-While we're managing our security through a VPC (Virtual Private Cloud), The best UI for our purposes is actually in the EC2 configuration console.
+We need to whitelist relevant IP addresses in our default security group.
+We'll need to add two rules.
+While we're managing our security through a VPC (Virtual Private Cloud), the best UI for our purposes is actually in the EC2 configuration console.

-2. Go to the AWS Console > EC2
+1. Go to the AWS Console > EC2
-3. Click to "Security Groups" in the left hand menu.
+2. Click to "Security Groups" in the left hand menu.
-4. Click on the default Security Group (it should say default in the "Group Name" column,
+3. Click on the default Security Group (it should say default in the "Group Name" column)
-5. Click on the "Inbound Rules" tab at the bottom and click edit.
+4. Click on the "Inbound Rules" tab at the bottom and click "Edit."
-5. Click "Add Rule."
+5. Click "Add Rule" to start adding our first rule.
-7. Select "All Traffic" for "type" and for "source" select "My IP."
+6. Select "All Traffic" for "type" and for "source" select "My IP."
 This should pre-fill your CIDR.
 Save the new rule.
-8. Click "Add Rule" again.
+7. Click "Add Rule" again.
-9. Select "Redshift" for "Type."
+8. Select "Redshift" for "Type."
 Enter your cluster's port (typically 5439).
 Type "sg-" into the source field, and it should pull up your default security group.

 **Note:** If you're having trouble getting your own IP/CIDR setup, try either looking up your subnet mask and using [this table](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#IPv4_CIDR_blocks).
 Your CIDR will almost always be your id address followed by `/32` or `/64` for ipv6.
 Example: `123.123.123.123/32`.
-If all else fails, use the global 0.0.0.0/0 - opening your cluster to the public Internet.
+If all else fails, use the "Anywhere" global option `0.0.0.0/0` - opening your cluster to the public Internet.
 The latter isn't recommended.
 If you do have to do this, make sure you remove the rule when you're done.
- -->

 #### Prepare Redshift Schema

 We need to prep our tables data schema to receive our ConrtolShift Data.
 We'll use `psql` for this.